nydailynews/russia-connex/app/story.md

 ![Vladimir Putin](static/img/putin.png)
 ### Vladimir Putin
 #### The President of Russia, who is chummy with President Trump
+The U.S. has accused Putin's government of leading the cyber attacks on Democrats during the 2016 campaign -- something that Putin has denied.
+The U.S. alleges Putin wanted to tip the scales for Trump to test Western alliances and prevent Hillary Clinton, who has feuded with Putin, from winning.
+Trump and Putin met at the G20 Summit in July, and the Russian strongman kept up his denials.
+Conflicting reports emerged on how hard Trump pressed Putin for answers, but the sitdown did not seem to change Trump's friendly attitude toward Putin.

 ![Nigel Farage](static/img/farage.png)
 ### Nigel Farage